buihdk/flight-tracker/README.md

 # Flight Tracker
-Tracking cheapest flights from ATL (or CHA) to SGN, SFO, LAX, NYC, etc. that were added in a linked Google Sheet.
-If a city is added without an [IATA code](https://en.wikipedia.org/wiki/IATA_airport_code), the IATA code is updated automatically by the python script.
-If a cheaper flight price is found, an SMS alert will be sent using Twilio and an email will be sent using SMTP.
+This project tracks the cheapest flights from ATL (or CHA) to SGN, SFO, LAX, NYC, etc. for the next six months, with data being added to a linked Google Sheet.
+If a city is added without an [IATA code](https://en.wikipedia.org/wiki/IATA_airport_code), the Python script automatically updates it with the correct code.
+If the script finds a cheaper flight price, it will send an SMS alert using Twilio, as well as an email via SMTP.

-Run `cp .env.sample .env` to create an `.env` file and update the file accordingly.
-User is required to sign up at [Sheety](https://sheety.co/), [Tequila by Kiwi](https://tequila.kiwi.com/), and [twilio](https://www.twilio.com/) in order to run this Python script.
+To get started, run `cp .env.sample .env` to create an `.env` file and update the file accordingly.
+Users are required to sign up at [Sheety](https://sheety.co/), [Tequila by Kiwi](https://tequila.kiwi.com/), and [twilio](https://www.twilio.com/) in order to run this Python script.

 ### Updating Google Sheet
 ![Demo](demo/flight-tracker-demo.gif)